 pN0: Cancer has not spread to the regional lymph nodes.

-pN3: The cancer has spread to one or more inguinal, or groin, lymph nodes, and it has grown from that lymph node into the surrounding tissue in the groin, and/or the cancer has spread to lymph nodes in the pelvis, on one or both sides of the body.
+pN3: The cancer has spread to 1 or more inguinal, or groin, lymph nodes, and it has grown from that lymph node into the surrounding tissue in the groin, and/or the cancer has spread to lymph nodes in the pelvis, on one or both sides of the body.

 MX: Distant metastasis cannot be evaluated.